-Pandemic continues to fuel the gaming industry.
-In 2020, 2.7 billion gamers spent nearly $ 160 billion on digital entertainment products, and by 2023, if not earlier, this figure will definitely exceed $ 200 billion.
-But that means not only that now is a great time to create new games.
+Pandemic fueled the gaming industry.
+In 2020, 2.7 billion gamers spent nearly $160 billion on digital entertainment products, and in 2023, this figure will definitely exceed $200 billion.
+But this does not only mean that now is a great time to create new games.
 This means that people need good games now more than ever.

 Will your game be successful and attractive to people?
 It is almost impossible to predict.
 But you can try to maximize the likelihood of a positive outcome.
 To do this, you need a good idea and a cool team.
 And we propose to move forward together.